Nitin0512-dot/linux-web-server-attack-detection-analysis/README.md

-# Potential Data Exfiltration / Anomalous Data Transfer
+# Potential Data Exfiltration / Anomalous Data Transfer / Response size anomaly detection
 ## Objective:
 Detect potentially anomalous data transfer by looking for client IPs generating a high volume of successful HTTP requests and receiving a large amount of data within a short time window.

+Identify time periods where the average HTTP response size is significantly higher than the established baseline, indicating potentially unusual web server data transfer.